catherineloesch/project3-mernstack-app/README.md

 ### MVP Requirements

 - thoroughly documented README.md file
-- Excalidraw or Whimsical document to convey the data flow with component hierarchy included.
+- excalidraw or Whimsical document to convey the data flow with component hierarchy included
-- proper indentation, semantic variable names, adhere to naming conventions
+- proper indentation, semantic variable names, adherence to naming conventions
-- Remove
+- removal of:
   - unnecessary boilerplate React files and code
   - console.log()s
   - commented out code
-- All team member should:
+- each team member should:
   - contribute equally
-  - Have a solid understanding of the entire project, even the features implemented by other team members.
+  - have a solid understanding of the entire project, even features implemented by other team members
-  - Take time to pair program with teammates to reinforce learning.
+  - pair program with teammates to reinforce learning
-  - Be prepared to explain sections of code that were written by teammates.
+  - be prepared to explain sections of code that were written by teammates
-- Front end:
+- front end:
-  - Working, interactive React app, built using npx create-react-app client
+  - working, interactive React app, built using npx create-react-app client
-  - at least 6 separate, rendered components in an organized and understandable React file structure.
+  - at least 6 separate, rendered components in an organized and understandable React file structure
-  - Use only React for DOM Manipulation.
+  - only React for DOM Manipulation
-  - Consume data from an API, and render that data in your components.
+  - incorporation of data from an API, with the data being rendered in React components
-  - Utilize React Router, for client-side routing.
+  - inclusion of React Router for client-side routing
-  - Authentication
+  - authentication
-- Back end:
+- back end:
-  - working generic router actions for CRUD using Express, Mongoose, and MongoDB.
+  - working generic router actions for CRUD using Express, Mongoose and MongoDB
-  - Have at least 2 models
+  - at least 2 models
-  - Have full CRUD on at least one of your models
+    - full CRUD on at least one of the models
-  - Be able to Add/Delete on any remaining models
+    - Add/Delete features on any remaining models
-  - Authentication
-- Styling:
+  - authentication
-  - styling with CSS
+- styling:
-    - flexbox or Grid
+  - CSS (flexbox or Grid)
   - responsive design on 2 screen sizes (including desktop) using a media query (mobile)
-- Deployment:
+- deployment:
-  - Deploy the fully functional front-end via GitHub Pages or Vercel
+  - deployment of the fully functional front-end via GitHub Pages or Vercel
-  - Deploy the back-end via Heroku (or vercel)
+  - deployment of the back-end via Heroku (or vercel)
-  - Deploy the MongoDB database on MongoDB Atlas
+  - deployment of the MongoDB database on MongoDB Atlas

 ### Stretch goals